synergy-design-system/synergy-design-system/packages/angular/README.md

 }
 ```

+### 3. Importing and rendering components
+There are multiple ways to load the components:

-### 3. Load the Synergy Module to load all components
+#### Load the Synergy Module to load all components

 > ⚠️ This is a convenience feature only and WILL create bigger bundles!
 > It is intended for bootstrapping applications in a quick way.